ethereum-commitments/urc/example/README.md

 # Example Slasher Implementations

 ## InclusionPreconfSlasher
+1. Operator calls URC's [register()](../src/Registry.sol#L44) function to register a proposer BLS key
+2. Operator signs an off-chain [`Delegation`](../src/ISlasher.sol#L8) message, delegating to a delegate's BLS key and committing to the slashing rules of the [`InclusionPreconfSlasher`](./InclusionPreconfSlasher.sol) contract.
+Included in the `Delegation.metadata` is an address that is the ECDSA signer of the [`SignedCommitment`](./PreconfStructs.sol) message.
+3. Operator signs an off-chain [`SignedCommitment`](./PreconfStructs.sol) message, committing to the inclusion of a specific transaction.
+4. L1 block is published without the transaction included, breaking the preconf promise.
+5. Challenger calls `InclusionPreconfSlasher.createChallenge()` to challenge the operator and locks a 1 ETH bond.
+This action starts a 24 hour challenge period.
+6. Operator (or anyone) can call `InclusionPreconfSlasher.proveChallengeFraudulent()` and provide a valid Merkle inclusion proof of the committed transaction in the L1 block.
+This will prove the transaction was included in the L1 block, causing the challenger to lose transfer their bond to the prover and delete the challenge.
+7. If the challenge period ends without a successful call to `InclusionPreconfSlasher.proveChallengeFraudulent()`, it is assumed that the commitment was broken and the operator can be slashed via the URC.
+By calling `URC.slashCommitment()`, the URC will verify that the `Delegation` message was signed by the registered proposer BLS key and then call the [`slash()`](../src/ISlasher.sol) function at the `Delegation.slasher` address.
+This will verify that a corresponding challenge was initiated and not defended within the fraud period.
+Finally, the slashing logic will return the `slashAmountGwei` and `rewardAmountGwei` values, which are the amount of GWEI to be burned and the amount of GWEI to be returned to the challenger, respectively, where the accounting is handled by the URC.

 ## ExclusionPreconfSlasher
 1. Operator calls URC's [register()](../src/Registry.sol#L44) function to register a proposer BLS key